hirotakaster/MQTT-TLS/README.md

 Application can use QOS0,1,2 and retain flag when send a publish message.

-This library tested on test.mosquitto.org, iot.eclipse.org, AWS IoT Gateway MQTT servers.
+This library tested on test.mosquitto.org, iot.eclipse.org, AWS IoT Gateway, Google IoT Core, Azure IoT Hub MQTT servers.

 ## Example